TINTIN AND MISCHIEF

 Gandalf the Grey

-It take's a special kind of mind to make a world so beautiful and wonderous, in spite of war, demons, and the cruelty of mortals.
+It takes a special kind of mind to make a world so beautiful and wondrous, in spite of war, demons, and the cruelty of mortals.
 And one man who saw the beauty in our wicked, wicked world was John Ronald Reuel Tolkien.

 But these are contrasted by the majesty of mighty forests, the vistas of mountains, and the tranquility of coastlines and the odd wonders that are housed in such.
 In a dark world, there is still beauty.